benbuck/finestray/README.md

     This feature allows specific windows to be minimized to the tray as soon as they appear.
 Please see the [Auto-tray Settings](#auto-tray-settings) section for more information.
 - **Context menu**:
-    For any of the tray icons created by MinTray, including its own, you can right click on it to see the context menu.
+    For any of the tray icons created by Finestray, including its own, you can right click on it to see the context menu.

     ![Context menu](src/images/context-menu.png "Context menu")